Macau GGR down 7pct sequentially in Nov: govt

 The month had “failed to deliver much-anticipated sequential recovery in GGR versus October,” noted analysts DS Kim, Derek Choi and Jeremy An, adding that average daily revenue for November had been MOP235 million.

-Brokerage Sanford C. Bernstein Ltd said in memo that November had been “negatively impacted” by “bottlenecks” on inbound tourism from mainland China, the only place currently with a quarantine-free travel bubble with Macau, “due to visa processing and Covid-[19] test requirements and by weakness in VIP volumes.”
+Brokerage Sanford C. Bernstein Ltd said in a memo that November had been “negatively impacted” by “bottlenecks” on inbound tourism from mainland China, the only place currently with a quarantine-free travel bubble with Macau, “due to visa processing and Covid-[19] test requirements and by weakness in VIP volumes.”

 Analysts Vitaly Umansky, Tianjiao Yu and Kelsey Zhu said the institution expected “at this stage,” that December GGR would “see a decline of approximately 60 percent or more,” but that was dependent on a number of factors currently “uncertain”.